Nutrition for the menopause

 As you age, your body loses some of its ability to absorb Vitamin B12, so it is common to take a Vitamin B12 supplement if you can't gain sufficient levels in your diet.
 B Vitamins work in harmony together so a good intake of all B Vitamins is important.
-Good food sources include good quality meat, fish, eggs, wholegrains, fresh fruit and vegetables.

 It is vital for the production of collagen, a protein which gives your skin its smoothness, volume and tautness.
 Collagen is also required for production of connective tissue in our joints and ligaments, and helps to support the pelvic floor.
 Studies have shown that women can lose up to 30 percent of their collagen in the first 5 years of menopause.
 Skin Saviour is a highly acclaimed formula to fuel your natural collagen production for healthy ageing, plumper and glowing skin.
 You may also enjoy reading 'The truth about collagen'.

 This is another powerful antioxidant that can help to ease stress, and may help to lower inflammation in the body and reduce your risk of depression, as well as provide protection for your heart and brain.
 Studies have suggested that Vitamin E may also help with hot flushes.

 Zinc is an important mineral that your body requires for the activity of over 300 enzymes.
-It is needed to support our immune system and is also helps with production of sex hormones in particular testosterone, which is often low in women at menopause.
+It is needed to support our immune system and is also helps with production of sex hormones, in particular testosterone, which is often low in women at menopause.
 When testosterone is low it can lead to loss of confidence, low mood, low libido and loss of muscle mass.
 Read our blog 'Why is testosterone important for women.'